pedrominicz/pedrominicz.github.io/arrow.md

 # Fun with the Function Arrow Monad

-One of the things that surprised me while learning Haskell is that `(->) a` is a monad.
-It was clear that it was possible as soon as I saw it, but I wouldn't have thought of it myself.
+One of the things that surprised me while studying Haskell is that `(->) a` is a monad.
+It made some sort of instinctive sense after I seeing it, but I don't think I would have thought of it myself.

-However, how can this monad be used in practice?
-One use would be to pass functions accept generic monads.
-An example of such functions, namely, `join` and `(***)`, was considered in [a previous post][1].
-Another obvious example would be `forever` from `Control.Monad`.
+How can this monad be used?
+An example, namely, `join (***)`, was considered in [a previous post][1].
 But when I think monads in Haskell I think `do` notation.
 In this post we will define the `(->) a` monad ourselves and explored a bit of the weirdness of its `do` notation.

     {-# LANGUAGE FlexibleInstances #-}
     {-# LANGUAGE UndecidableInstances #-}